|

 It is difficult to assess the

 overall quality of individual sequence dance CDs.
-Many of the factors involved are subjective in nature (see Notes
+Many of the factors involved are subjective in nature (see Notes section).
+Still less is it easy to objectively compare

-objectively compare the overall quality of CDs.
-Notwithstanding, an attempt has been made in Table 1 to list all
+Notwithstanding, an attempt has been made in Table 1 to list all CDs

-CDs reviewed in decreasing order of their overall quality.
+reviewed in decreasing order of their overall quality.
 The quality is expressed as a notional

 percentage.
 The method used for